JaeYeonLee0621/SystemDesign-Interview/Chapter5_MetricsMonitoringAndAlertingSystem.md

 - Cassandra, Bigtable can both be use for time series
 - However, it would require deep knowledge of the internal workings of each NoSQL

++) NoSQL does not use WAL file like RDS
+- except Cassandra, MongoDB, Redis, DynamoDB

 ### Time Series Database

 #### OpenTSDB